GeoffreyPlitt/docker_osc_to_midi_on_mac/README.md

-# docker_audio_to_mac
+# Docker OSC to MIDI on Mac

 This repository demonstrates low-latency bidirectional mapping of multitimbral MIDI input/output from Mac to a Docker container as OSC messages.
-The Mac "owns" the midi deviec and the docker just sends/receives OSC.
+The Mac "owns" the MIDI device and the Docker container sends/receives OSC.

 ## Quick Start